 These days, we do not hear about worms explicitly.
 We have a common word called Virus and even a more generic one – Malware.
 Since these days, the intentions of worms and viruses, plus other types of software like Spyware, etc. are malicious or bad, they are collectively called Malware.
 Unlike the beginning, where malware was the result of curiosity and experimentation, and the intention was merely to irritate, cause mischief or havoc, these days’ viruses are full programs that are intended to steal or destroy data.
 The intentions are bad as the industry creates malware for their benefits at your costs.

 Evolution of Malware and Viruses

 The first Internet Worm and a great deal of MS-DOS viruses were harmless to both the user and the computer.
-They were designed to be annoying and let the world know about their creators existence.
-But with the passage of times, things changed.
-Today’s malware writers exploit their creations to use infected machines, and then steal banking credentials, send spam messages, or leverage their revenue by advertisement click fraud.
+They were designed to be annoying and let the world know about their creator’s existence.
+But with the passage of time, things changed.
+Today’s malware writers exploit their creations to use infected machines and then steal banking credentials, send spam messages, or leverage their revenue by advertisement click fraud.
 Corporate espionage also brings constant revenue, as malware opens backdoors into the organization’s network.